avtzis/awesome-linux-ricing/README.md

 The majority of these items are linked to their corresponding repositories.
 Please endeavor to find installation instructions within these repositories.
 Additionally, it's *strongly* advisable to explore your distribution's package manager to see if a pre-packaged solution is available. **PROTIP**: It's best to refrain from using the "download" button on Linux.

 ## Contribution
+Any helpful contribution is welcome, especially for original content!

 <!-- ### Thanks -->